top of page

 Ontario Pedestrian Accident Lawyers

-We represent injured pedestrians across Ontario who have been struck by vehicles and are dealing with the physical, financial, and long-term consequences of these incidents.
-If you have been injured, you can contact our firm for a free consultation to understand your legal options.
+If you have been injured, you can contact our firm for a free consultation to better understand your legal options.

 What Is a Pedestrian Accident Claim?

-A pedestrian accident claim arises when someone on foot is struck by a motor vehicle, cyclist, or other roadway user.
+A pedestrian accident claim is a case where someone on foot is struck by a motor vehicle, cyclist, or other roadway user.
 These incidents commonly occur in:

 Crosswalks and controlled intersections